mathkimchi/singularity/DEVLOG.md

 than the `handle_incoming` function, and I still want to keep it private to prevent tampering, but I will consider fixing it by having yet another trait, if that is possible.

+...

+I couldn't do that easily, so I just made it public with a sign that asked the user not to override it.